-We reserve the right to refuse admission to the event if pre-payment has not been made by the date of the event, in the event of late arrival or if registration has closed.
+We reserve the right to refuse admission to the event if payment has not been received by CFA UK by the date of the event, in the event of late arrival, or if registration at the event has closed.

 In an event is not charged for, we reserve the right to overbook due to anticipated non-attendance levels.
 Therefore, admission to some events may be refused on the day, in the event of a larger number of booked members attending than expected.
-We are not liable for any loss or inconvenience caused by entry being refused to an event if such a situation arises.
+We are not liable for any loss or inconvenience caused by entry being refused to an event if such a situation were to arise.

-Proof of booking must be presented on entry and CFA UK may refuse entry if this is not provided.
+Proof of booking must be presented on entry and at the registration desk and CFA UK may refuse entry if this is not provided.